signekb/seedcase-sprout/README.md

 Sprout is a component of the Seedcase ecosystem that aims to take data created or collected for research studies and "grow" it in a structured way using modern best practices for storing data.

 Sprout is the backbone of the Seedcase family, this is where data is uploaded, described and stored based on a relational database design.
-Sprout is also the application which contains the user administration part of Seedcase (although this may change at a later date) sitting it its own set of tables.
+Sprout is also the application which contains the user administration part of Seedcase (although this may change at a later date).

-Seedcase Sprout is designed to receive data files and guide the user through adding meta data to the research data that the user of Seedcase would like to store in a responsible way.
+Seedcase Sprout is designed to receive data files and guide the user through adding metadata to the research data that the user of Seedcase would like to store in a responsible way.

-Check out our [app](https://seedcase-sprout.fly.dev/) where you can upload a csv file with data and experience how to add metadata.
+Check out a [demo](https://seedcase-sprout.fly.dev/) of Sprout, where you can upload a csv file with data and experience how to add metadata.

 ## Installation